FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 Relations Commission and calls on the Minister for Enterprise, Trade and Employment to intervene

-to prevent the job losses.---
+to prevent the job losses.
+---